lmquan1609/nowater/README.md

 # Nowater - Noah's wallpaper setter
 Nowater is a command line interface tool that helps you set wallpaper or live wallpaper easily for X11.
-This script is based on [styli.sh](https://github.com/thevinter/styli.sh) but heavily modified.
+This script is based on [styli.sh](https://github.com/thevinter/styli.sh) and [dynamic-wallpaper](https://github.com/adi1090x/dynamic-wallpaper) but heavily modified.
 Nowater can search for specific wallpapers from [unsplash](https://unsplash.com/) or download a random image from the specified subreddits.
 It can also set a short video as a live wallpaper.

 ## Requirements
 You need to install `feh`, `wget`, `jq`, `ffmpeg`, `sed` first before running this script.

 ## Install
+For Arch Linux, nowater can be installed from [AUR](https://aur.archlinux.org/packages/nowater/).

+For other distros, nowater can be installed using `make`:
 ```
 git clone https://github.com/justanoobcoder/nowater.git
 cd nowater